SUPER LAUNCH AI AGENT MANAGER TRAINING 2.0

 This does not mean that code is not created behind the scenes, but it is not used by the developer to create the final application itself, for this the nocode dev uses tools with visual interfaces that allow this development without using code.

-nocode x lowcode
+what is nocode x lowcode

 Low-Code Term